Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-palette.md

 ---
 layout: docs
 title: Color palette
-description: Orange's color palette is the summary of all the existing and useable colors.
+description: Boosted's color palette is the summary of all the existing and useable colors.
 group: customize
 aliases:
   - "/docs/customize/color-palette/"